anvi3003/FakeNewsDetector/README.md

 This project is licensed under the [MIT License](LICENSE).

 Feel free to use, modify, and distribute the code for personal or commercial purposes.
+## This project is in progress and reflects my willingness to learn, adapt, and build real solutions

 ## Acknowledgments